etjernst/Materials/git/git_tutorial_1.md

 ## Basic workflow
-In the below, replace the square brackets with the relevant info (without the square brackets)
+The steps below outline the general workflow of git.<br> When you use them going forward you will replace the square brackets with the relevant info (without the square brackets) <br>
 1. **Make** changes to a file & save them in your local clone
 2. **Stage** these local changes:<br>
   `git add [file]`